Informed, Constrained, Aligned: A Field Analysis on Degeneracy-aware Point Cloud Registration in the Wild: INTRODUCTION

-\ac{LiDAR} sensors provide accurate distance measurements at high rates, which makes them suitable for reliable robot pose estimation and accurate mapping in large-scale environments. \ac{SLAM} is a crucial tool to operate robots in challenging and degenerate environments~\cite{slamOverview2}.
+\IEEEPARstart{M}{odern} sensors such as \ac{LiDAR} provide accurate distance measurements at high rates, making them suitable for reliable robot pose estimation and accurate mapping in large-scale environments. \ac{SLAM} is a crucial tool to operate robots in challenging and degenerate environments~\cite{slamOverview2}.
 While \ac{SLAM} and robot localization can also be achieved with other sensing modalities~\cite{visualSLAM,thermal2020,radar2024}, the field robotics community has been focusing on improving \ac{LiDAR}-based \ac{SLAM} techniques for better accuracy and robustness in large-scale environments~\cite{bavle2023slam, cadena2016past, slamOverview2, nair2024hilti}.

-Most widely accepted \ac{LiDAR}-\ac{SLAM} frameworks leverage the point cloud registration algorithms' efficiency to provide an accurate environment map.
+Most widely accepted \ac{LiDAR}-\ac{SLAM} frameworks leverage the efficiency of point cloud registration to provide an accurate environment map.
 These algorithms align pairs of point clouds with sufficient overlap by finding the six \ac{DoF} rigid transformation.
-One well-established point cloud registration method is the \ac{ICP} algorithm, often utilized in computer vision, 3D pose estimation, and robotics~\cite{qgore}.
+A well-established point cloud registration method is the \ac{ICP} algorithm, often utilized in computer vision, 3D pose estimation, and robotics~\cite{qgore}.
 In a typical \ac{LiDAR}-\ac{SLAM} framework~\cite{compSLAM,jelavic2022open3d}, \ac{LiDAR} scan-to-map registration is performed, which is vital to align the new information to the already generated map of the environment.